Thursday, August 13, 2009

 Jacobo doles out bread at the panadería on the corner of my street.
 The inside of his mouth reminds me of the surface of scraggle rock—jagged stones spurting from the earth and fighting for space amongst themselves.
 This arrangement makes him sound like he has marbles in his mouth.
 So in addition to the fact that he speaks very fast Spanish, each word that leaves his mouth is first subject to sound editing by the zigzag of teeth that block its exit.

-When he speaks to me at the store I squint my eyes and tighten the skin on my face, creating a buffer for words to arrive as directly as possible to my ears.
-He repeats phrases two or three times but never changes his pace or enunciation—for example, “Ji ute ta busano ao mevisas” which roughly translates to: “Ifa looin summin lemmenah.”
+When he speaks to me at the store, I squint my eyes and tighten the skin on my face, creating a buffer for words to reach my ears as directly as possible.
+He repeats phrases two or three times, but never changes his pace or enunciation—for example, “Ji ute ta busano ao mevisas,” which roughly translates to: “Ifa looin summin lemmenah.”

 Monday, May 4, 2009